 - Engaging residents through education about pollinators and pesticides.

-To view the full text of our model policy or download it as a Word doc, click here.
 If you want to be a part of making your community more pollinator-friendly, please feel free to contact us.
 We’d be thrilled to help out.